 Fees are due for professional services at each session and may be offered on a sliding scale on a case by case basis.
 I accept cash, check or credit cards.
-I also accept all PPO and EPO health insurance and my office will bill your insurance directly for my services.
+I also accept all PPO health insurance and my office will bill your insurance directly for my services.
 Services may be covered in full or in part by your health insurance or employee benefit plan.
 I will review your coverage in your plan to verify the specifics of your particular insurance coverage and notify you prior to our first session.

 I may not always immediately be available by phone, but will return calls as soon as possible.